DiffusionPatternsStockMarket/DiffusionPatterns_Repo/README.md

-# Diffusion Patterns
+# Team Diffusion Repository.
+GCD Project III 22/23

-## This repository covers the Anomalous Diffusion Patterns project.
+## This repository covers the Anomalous Diffusion Patterns modelling project.

 ## About

-The Anomalous Diffusion Patterns project is built under the scope of the AnDI CHallenge.
+The Anomalous Diffusion Patterns project is built under the scope of the AnDi Challenge 2021.

 Team Members:

-Evgeny Grachev
+Evgeny Grachev \n
-Xinhui Huang-Chen
+Xinhui Huang-Chen \n
-Constantino Martínez
+Constantino Martínez \n
-Antonio Pérez
+Antonio Pérez \n
-Pablo Sánchez
+Pablo Sánchez \n
-Jinhao Zhang Guo
+Jinhao Zhang Guo \n

 The AnDi Challenge consisted of 3 tasks, each of them covering a matter of interest for the study of anomalous diffusion.

-The first task consisted of estimating an 𝝰 value that drives the level of diffusion.
-The second task consists of brownian motion classification The third task consisted of identifying a chengepoint in the series.
+This project focuses

 The documentation used can be found in Heuristics and task-specific docs can be found in task specific folders.